Auttcast/python-function-composition/README.md

 Version 3.0.0 added AsyncContext and ParallelContext

-Currently, only a few extention methods are supported
+Currently, only a few extention methods are supported:
 * map
 * flatmap
 * filter